saaya28/rpl-summer-2022/arleen/README.md

 ## Diary
 ### 6/27/22
 * Started to write the python code for the PyHamilton protocol.
+* Finished reading the paper Pryianka sent us, took notes and wrote down the steps.

 ### 6/28/22
 * Finished the Python code for the PyHamilton protocol (assay plate and dilution plate steps)
 * Had a meeting with Casey to discuss the code and had to make some changes to make the code less time consuming.
+* Sarted to look for more papers about automated DNA assembly.

+### 6/29/2022
+* Worked on the python code for the Pyhamilton protocol.
+We worked with making the dilution plate and had to figured out the concentrations for each nutrient.
+* Started to read a good paper I found about DNA Assembly and took notes.

+#### 6/30/2022